spyrostheodoridis/Genetic-geography-of-terrestrial-mammals/README.md

 * data/predicted_GD

   This directory contains the two predicted maps of genetic diversity presented in Figure 3.
+The maps were created using the strabo library (https://github.com/spyrostheodoridis/strabo)